-Merry Mission is our way of creating Merry Moments for families in our community who are doing it tough.
+Merry Mission is our way of creating Merry Moments for children and families in our community who are doing it tough.

 You too, can make a huge difference.

-For most of us, Christmas is a time to come together and celebrate, to enjoy a special meal together, watch with sheer delight as the faces of children young and old light up as they open presents on December 25.
-But for many it is also a difficult time of year with nothing much to celebrate.
+For most of us Christmas is a time to come together and celebrate, to enjoy a special meal, swap gifts and experience real joy.
+But it is also the most difficult time of year for many, who have nothing much to celebrate.

-Get involved today!
-Rally the troops, get your school, workplace, street, community group, church, family and friends involved, and you too can bring joy to other children like Carrie this Christmas.
+Rally the troops, get your school, workplace, street, community group, church, family and friends involved, and simply fill a helping hamper or take up the gift challenge.

-Will you help us provide a Merry Meal for a family doing it tough this Christmas?
+Will you help us put together a Helping Hamper ™ for a family doing it tough this Christmas?